 Law

-When she became Louisville Metro Police Dept. chief, she became the 1st PERMANENT female African-American police chief in KY. history!
+When she became Louisville Metro Police Dept. chief, she became the 1st PERMANENT female African-American police chief in the Commonwealth of KY.'s history!

 Chief Jackie Gwinn-Villaroel